Nicolas Chédeville: Works

-Chédeville's compositions were intended for the amusement and pleasure of wealthy amateur musicians; the French aristocracy of the time found pleasure in playing rustic instruments while living a romantic fantasy of peasant life (before the French revolution presented a rather different perspective).
+Chédeville's compositions were intended for the amusement and pleasure of wealthy amateur musicians; the French aristocracy of the time found pleasure in playing rustic instruments while living a romantic fantasy of peasant life (before the French Revolution presented a rather different perspective).

 His first published works were collections of pieces for musette or hurdy-gurdy, entitled Amusements champêtres (pastoral amusements), published in December 1729.
 He called himself 'Chedeville le jeune', and in later compositions referred to himself as 'Chedeville le cadet'.
 Another collection of Amusements champêtres followed, which were of a more advanced technical and musical substance.
 Some variety was found in op.
 6, with pieces named after battles and expressing 'war-like images'; it was inspired by a military campaign he had gone on with the Prince of Conti.
 He turned briefly to more serious music with Italian influences in op.
 7, which is his only collection written specifically for the flute, oboe or violin.

 Impersonation of Vivaldi

-In 1737 he made a secret agreement with Jean-Noël Marchand to publish a collection of his own compositions as Antonio Vivaldi's op.
+In 1737 he made a secret agreement with his cousin Jean-Noël Marchand to publish a collection of his own compositions as Antonio Vivaldi's op.
 13, entitled Il pastor fido.
 Chédeville supplied the money and received the profits, all of which was attested to in a notarial act by Marchand in 1749.
 This may have been an attempt to give his instrument, the musette, the endorsement of a great composer which it lacked.
-(Whether Vivaldi was ever aware of the fraud is unknown; there is no record of him lodging any complaint against either Chédeville or Marchand, and he was already dead at the time of Marchand's notarised deposition.)
+(Whether Vivaldi was ever aware of the fraud is unknown; there is no record of him lodging any complaint against either Chédeville or Marchand, and he was already dead by the time of Marchand's notarised deposition.)
+Vivaldi scholars had doubted the authenticity of Il pastor fido since at least the 1950s, but the forgery was only conclusively proven by French musicologist Philippe Lescat in 1989.

-His interest in Italian music led to his receiving, in August 1739, a privilege to publish arrangements for the musette, hurdy-gurdy or flute of concertos and sonatas by ten specific Italian composers, in addition to Johann Joachim Quantz and Antoine Mahaut.
+Chédeville's interest in Italian music led to his receiving, in August 1739, a privilege to publish arrangements for the musette, hurdy-gurdy or flute of concertos and sonatas by ten specific Italian composers, in addition to Johann Joachim Quantz and Antoine Mahaut.
 Le printems, ou Les saisons amusantes (1739) is a particularly amusing result of this privilege; it is an arrangement of Vivaldi's The Four Seasons for hurdy-gurdy or musette, violin, and flute (though the French flute could also mean the recorder).
 He replaced Vivaldi's original Summer with his op.
 8 no. 9 concerto, transferred the middle movement of Winter to Autumn, and replaced Winter op.
 8 no. 12.
 All this was quite freely arranged and combined with some added Vivaldian material by Chédeville.